Things To Remember When You Feel Inadequate

 We rarely feel good enough when we compare ourselves to others, but you don’t compare an apple to an orange.

 Welcome the things—good and not so good—that make you… well, you, and realize that no one can do that better!

 What other things to remember would you add?

-If you feel you’re not good enough, remind yourself of these 15 things and you’ll likely feel a lot more confident.
+If you feel you’re not good enough, remind yourself of these 15 things, and you’ll likely feel much more confident.

 Do you have any other tips to help us stretch ourselves?